seancorfield/engine/README.md

 # engine [![Join the chat at https://gitter.im/seancorfield/engine](https://badges.gitter.im/seancorfield/engine.svg)](https://gitter.im/seancorfield/engine?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+This was an interesting thought experiment based on the idea that I could completely separate data sources, business logic, and data sinks.
+It introduced two abstractions: Queryable and Committable.
+A Queryable could be queried in some arbitrary way: it could be a JDBC data source, a hash map, etc. A `query` function allowed the business logic to run a query against any named input.
+A Committable could be given a description of an update (an insert or an actual update) that it knew how to execute.
+An `update` function allowed the business logic to signal that it needed an update committed after successful execution.
+When I ran the concept past a few people on Slack, they mostly opined that such abstractions were too abstract and that you couldn't create a realistic, usable abstraction that would work effectively over a wide range of data sinks.

+Having used Engine at World Singles for a particular use case (validating and updating various member profile attributes as part of an API), I'm inclined to agree with those people: Engine proved verbose to use and isolating all mutations into things that looked like data sinks was quite painful (including creating one-off URL tokens that were needed by other mutations, such as sending emails).
+In addition, the core concept of running an "Engine request" through your entire business logic produced monadic code that was very hard to read and non-idiomatic, from a Clojure point of view.
+We've recently rewritten that code to use "native" Clojure to query data sources and access hash maps etc, and to create a simple pipeline of closures to be executed on success.
+The result is much simpler, more idiomatic code (which could still stand a bit more simplification but is already an improvement on Engine-based code).

+That's why I'm sunsetting Engine before it gets any traction.
+"So long, and thanks for all the fish!", as they say.

+# The Original README

 A Clojure library designed to help separate business logic from persistence by maintaining a strict query -> logic -> updates workflow across your application.